layerswap/bransferdocs/Bransfer-Connect-Connect-coinbase.md

 You will initate withdrawal manually and we will use read-only api keys to verify your withdrawal information and match with our records.
 Right now we are working on more robust integration with Binance, which will allow to pay directly from Binance Pay App.

-1. Go to Houbi and [create read-only API keys](https://www.huobi.com/support/en-us/detail/360000203002)
-1. Copy API and Secret Key
 1. Go to Bransfer [payment methods](https://connect.bransfer.io/paymentmethods)
-1. Click Connect next to Huobi
+1. Click Connect next to Coinbase
-1. Paste newly copied keys and click Connect.
+1. In Coinbase Authorization screen configure limits and click Authorize

-> Note that it's Read-Only API Keys.
-Bransfer WONT and CANT initate any trade or withdrawal on your behalf.
+2.
+> Note that you have to authorize for amount you are going to swap monthly.

 **Now, you are ready to process your first no-fee and instant crypto transfer with Bransfer!**